open-meteo-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resolves place names to ranked coordinate matches with country, region, elevation, timezone, and population.
-It distinguishes itself from sibling tools by noting that weather tools require lat/lon, not place names.
+The description clearly states the tool resolves a place name to ranked coordinate matches with specific fields (country, region, elevation, timezone, population).
+It explicitly positions itself as a prerequisite for name-based queries, distinguishing it from sibling weather tools that take coordinates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.